Elijer/pixel_jungle4/docs/Future.md

 C2 - Views should change as player moves ✅
-D - Mineral grid? ✅ (added this, interactions could be tweaked) D2 - Inverting LifeSpan usage might be a good idea ❓
-E - different plant levels? ✏️
+D - Mineral grid? ✅ (added this, interactions could be tweaked) D2 - Inverting LifeSpan usage might be a good idea ❓ (as in, its sort of hard to reason about a lifespan approaching 0) E - different plant levels? ✅
+E0 - Added random seed for map
+E1 - Showing player icon would be helpful ✏️
 E2 - Player can "eat" and plants disappear
 E3 - actual comprehensive survival health interface, with energy and visualization of energy on frontend E4 - Deploy